Iristyle/Midori/README.md

 ### Release Notes

+* 0.4.1.0 - Minor release fixes a bug in XUnit cmdlet that merges output Improved Add-AnnotatedContent so that it now has an -Include switch to limit the extensions of the given files to concatenate Fixed Add-AnnotatedContent so that it doesn't have to be run in Pipeline
 * 0.4.0.0 - Reworked zipping support so that it uses 7z.exe/7za.exe behind
 the scenes instead of DotNetZip as there were performance / memory issues with DotNetZip being used inside of PowerShell.
 All SMO server connections Disconnect()